Battle of Kurekdere: Aftermath

 The battle of Kürekdere demonstrated again that the Turkish army was incapable of pushing the Russians out of the Trans-Caucasus without the assistance of its allies.

 Both Zarif Pasha and Guyon were recalled and put on trial by the Sublime Porte in Istanbul.
 Zarif Pasha tried to place the blame for the defeat on Guyon.
 Guyon, however, had many supporters including at least two foreign correspondents; Zarif Pasha's aide-de-camp, Count de Melfray; and Şükrü Pasha of the Turkish army, all who defended the Englishman's battle plan and conduct.
 Zarif Pasha was accused of corruption in the administration of the Anatolian army and taking offensive action in the battle of Kürekdere when his orders were to only be on the defensive.
 In July 1855, Zarif Pasha was acquitted and released.

 The Ottoman Empire's allies recommended that all foreign officers at Kars be recalled and that the command of the army be entrusted to General Klapka.
 Eventually in September 1854, İsmail Pasha, the chief of staff of the Rumelian army, was appointed to take the command of the Anatolian army at Kars.
-There were no further military conflict of a substantial nature between the Ottoman and Russian Empires in the Trans-Caucasus for the remained of the year.
+There were no further military conflict of a substantial nature between the Ottoman and Russian Empires in the Trans-Caucasus for the remainder of the year.